 Near Sde Boker you can visit the tomb of Ben Gurion, the founder of the State of Israel, which overlooks a very impressive canyon.
 Green has abandoned us for several kilometers for the most classic arid colors of the desert, with an ideal temperature around 18 degrees.
 We travel south, to arrive at the second breathtaking landscape, Ein Avdat Nationa Park.
 Here you can also take a leisurely walk in the canyon, following the stream that leads to a waterfall.

 Mipze Ramon is the small town where we stop for two nights to explore the surroundings.
-It starts right from the homonymous crater, the Machtesh Ramon, of geological origin, which seems to take you to another planet.
+It starts right from the homonymous crater, the Makhtesh Ramon, of geological origin, which seems to take you to another planet.
 There are numerous areas that can be crossed by motorbike, even off-road without any difficulty, such as the Gvanim Wadi.
 As always you will find several equipped areas where you can camp or stop for a break in the midst of nature and the silence of the desert.
-Our advice is to always ask for information and directions in the hotels of the town and from local guides, such as Iftach Dvash, who will be very happy to accompany you, by motorbike, to discover the desert and the wadi that he knows like the back of his hand.
+Our advice is to always ask for information and directions in the hotels of the town and from local guides, such as Iftach dvash, who will be very happy to accompany you, by motorbike, to discover the desert and the wadi that he knows like the back of his hand.

 In addition to the natural beauties you can visit i archaeological sites di Avdat e Shivta, settlements that the Nabataean nomads had built to facilitate trade and passages along the Incense Route that linked Jordan to Arabia passing right here.